Today's Articles

 There, she first studied French with plans to become a linguist with the United Nations, but she became a dance major during her third year after taking a dance history course with Shirley Wynne.
 In 1966, McIntyre attended the American Dance Festival.
 While taking graduate courses at Ohio State University, the head of the dance department, Helen P. Alkire, put McIntyre's name up for a position at the University of Wisconsin, Milwaukee, where McIntyre was then hired.
 There, she choreographed for a year before moving to New York City in 1970.

 She then held concerts at the Cubiculo Theatre and Washington Square Church while supporting her endeavors out of her pocket.
-She worked part-time at the New York Public Library for the Performing Arts in the dance collection during this time.
+During this time, she worked part-time at the New York Public Library for the Performing Arts in the dance collection.
 Upon advice from others, McIntyre began applying for grants to fund her project when Sounds in Motion joined the National Endowment for the Arts dance-touring program.

 McIntyre closed Sounds in Motion in 1988 to pursue independent work.
 As a freelancer, McIntyre choreographed the Broadway productions of Mule Bone (1991), the original and revival of Paul Robeson (1988 and 1995, respectively), and King Hedley II (2001).
-Off-Broadway, McIntyre also choreographed Obie Award winner Ntozake Shange's Spell #7.
+McIntyre also choreographed Obie Award winner Ntozake Shange's Spell #7 off-Broadway.
 Her choreography has also been featured on television in HBO's Miss Evers' Boys (1997) and the 1998 film Beloved.
 PBS profiled McIntyre in their 2001 three-part documentary, Free to Dance.
 In 2011, McIntyre choreographed for the film Fun Size.
-In 2012 she choreographed Crowns at the Goodman Theatre in Chicago.
+In 2012, she choreographed Crowns at the Goodman Theatre in Chicago.

 McIntyre has been a guest artist and teacher at numerous institutions, including the American Dance Festival, Jacob's Pillow Dance, and the Bates Summer Dance Festival.
 She has also been on the faculty of Sarah Lawrence College.
 In 2013, Barnard College's Africana Studies Program and Consortium for Critical Interdisciplinary Studies hosted a two-day conference titled The Worlds of Ntozake Shange.
 At the event, McIntyre and Shange discussed their work together and the legacy of their collaboration.
 In 2014, McIntyre returned to Barnard to hold a movement workshop for a course on Ntozake Shange's work and influence.